-On the other hand, Aero-section is triangular in shape, less comfortable because of its stiffness, has less wind drag and its rims are stronger.
+On the other hand, the Aero-section is triangular, less comfortable because of its stiffness, has less wind drag and its rims are stronger.
 Selecting the most appropriate wheel also goes with your weight.

 If you are a 140-pound rider who enjoys spinning on rough roads, the box-section rim will be the best bet for you.
 Super-light wheels are great for climbing.
 But Aero wheels are normally a little heavier and may be suitable for the lightest road bikes.

 In my opinion, the box-section rims offer a much more comfortable and smoother ride.
 You will require less effort to maintain a higher speed.
 Not to forget the aero-dynamic advantage that you will have.